reecen96/rogueratz-wp/Gameplay!/technology.md

 ---
 ![](../static/banner.png)

+# Can you make it to the top?

+Insert infographic

 ## Staking

 | Pool Name | WL NFT | Reward token | Reward multiplier | Lock period |